 Williams, who is Distinguished Professor of Law and Hastings Foundation Chair at University of California, Hastings College of the Law, has authored or co-authored six books.
-She has written over seventy law review articles, including one listed in 1996 as one of the most cited law review articles ever written.
+She has written over ninety academic articles and book chapters, including one listed in 1996 as one of the most cited law review articles ever written.
 Her work has been excerpted in casebooks on six different topics.

 As Founding Director of WorkLife Law (WLL), Williams has played a leading role in documenting workplace bias against mothers, leading to the Equal Employment Opportunity Commission’s 2007 Guidance on Caregiver Discrimination.
 Her article “Beyond the Maternal Wall: Relief for Family Caregivers Who Are Discriminated Against on the Job,” 26 Harvard Women’s Law Review 77 (2003)(co-authored with Nancy Segal), was prominently cited in the landmark case, Back v.
 Hastings on Hudson Union Free School District, 365 F.3d 107 (2d Cir.
 2004).
 Williams has organized social scientists to document workplace bias against mothers, notably in a 2004 special issue of the Journal of Social Issues titled “The Maternal Wall” (co-edited with Monica Biernat and Faye Crosby), which received the Distinguished Publication Award of the Association for Women in Psychology.